ycardon/joa-dices/readme.md

 - `joa-dice 2R` is 2 red dices in attack

-- `joa-dice 2R 1J : 2N` is 2 red and 1 yellow dices in attack vs 2 black dices in defence, in that case the CLI is also calculating the net attack score by substracting defence shileds
+- `joa-dice 2R 1J : 2N` is 2 red and 1 yellow dices in attack vs 2 black dices in defence, in that case the CLI is also calculating the net attack score by substracting defence shields

 ## notes